Finance MBAStudy level: Postgraduate

 Economics for Business and Finance - 15 credits

 This module aims to cover the main economic concepts that have a practical value in the role of a manager.
 The module will also provide you with an opportunity to apply your knowledge in a real-world example.

 Global Strategic Management - 15 credits

-This module challenges concepts of strategy, its scope, purpose and outcomes from an international perspective and provides a practical outline of a number of different approaches to management of global organisations.
+This module aims to explore concepts of strategy, along with its scope, purpose and outcomes from an international perspective, and provides a practical outline of a number of different approaches to management of global organisations.

 Leadership: Towards Mastery of Leading Change and Inclusivity - 15 credits

 This module is about leadership as a living practice through the mastery of strategic and ethical leadership.
 You will examine the leadership themes of ethics, authenticity, adaptability, change, complexity, and diversity in an action-based and reflective learning environment.

 Leadership: Towards Mastery of Leading Self and Global Cultures - 15 credits

 This module is about leadership as a living practice through the mastery of leading yourself and others in the context of organisational cultures and a complex global environment.
 This module will help you develop your leadership skills in preparation for a career in international business or to establish your own business.

 Modern business leaders need a good understanding of how their organisation is operating and performing to monitor, control, assess and report on the contribution being made to shareholders and stakeholders.
 This module's overall aim is to explore key accounting and finance practices and the associated decision-making tools within organisations.